Master of Arts (Oxford, Cambridge and Dublin)

-In the universities of Oxford, Cambridge, and Dublin, recipients of the Bachelor of Arts (BA) degrees can be promoted to the rank of Master of Arts (MA) upon application after three or four years after graduation.
-No further examination or study is required for this promotion, which is a mark of seniority rather than an additional postgraduate qualification.
-This system has sometimes caused confusion among employers, who may mistake the MA as an additional qualification.
-As part of the awarding process, the post-nominal designations used by the three sister universities are Oxon (Oxford), Cantab (Cambridge), and Dubl (Dublin).
+In the universities of Oxford, Cambridge, and Dublin, recipients of the Bachelor of Arts (BA) degree may, upon application, be promoted to the degree of Master of Arts (MA).
+This promotion requires only the passage of a specified period of time and does not involve any further examination or study.
+The newly conferred degree is regarded as a mark of seniority rather than an additional postgraduate qualification.
+The postnominal letters "MA" are followed by the abbreviated Latin name of the conferring university: Oxon (Oxford), Cantab (Cambridge), or Dubl (Dublin).

-Additionally, as per the formula of ad eundem gradum, graduates of the universities of Oxford, Cambridge, and Dublin are also eligible to apply to incorporate and be granted equivalent academic degrees at any of the other two universities, provided that they wish to register for such a degree or are members of the academic staff; they also pay a required fee.
-The example of the "steamboat ladies" (roughly 720 women graduates of both Oxford and Cambridge who received Dublin academic degrees) is one of the most popular incidents of incorporation.
-While not an earned degree, both the original degree(s) and the incorporated ad eundem degree(s) are given in post-nominals listed in the Oxford University Calendar.
+In addition, under the principle of ad eundem gradum, graduates of the universities of Oxford, Cambridge, and Dublin may use a process called "incorporation" to be granted equivalent academic degrees at either of the other two universities, provided that they wish to register for a separate higher degree at that university or are members of the academic staff, and that the required fee is paid.
+One of the most frequently cited examples of incorporation is that of the steamboat ladies – approximately 720 women graduates of Oxford and Cambridge who were awarded Dublin degrees.
+Although not earned through further study, both the original degree(s) and any incorporated ad eundem degree(s) may be listed as post-nominals in the Oxford University Calendar.